alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-ruling-on-muslim-wearing-cross.md

 lang: en
 locale: en
 note: true
-excerpt: "He should be informed that wearing a cross is an indication of being satisfied with and belonging to the Christians and their beliefs.
+summary: "He should be informed that wearing a cross is an indication of being satisfied with and belonging to the Christians and their beliefs.
 If he insists on the act, he will be regarded as a disbeliever."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz